 And, it’s super important that I share this post with you leading into a major holiday for us, Americans.

-Memorial Day is sure to bring out those who bursting at the seams to hit the streets or those remaining cautious about being outdoors and around groups of people.
+Fourth of July is sure to bring out those who bursting at the seams to hit the streets or those remaining cautious about being outdoors and around groups of people.

 Purchase or make an appropriate face mask

 Everybody and their mama are making face masks (including my mom ha!).
 But, before you purchase, it’s important for you to take a peek at this list of essentials for an effective face mask.

 When purchasing or sewing your own mask, keep in mind your face mask’s fit, durability, and fabric.
 What’s the purpose of having a face mask if it isn’t going to protect you from respiratory droplets being transferred from person to person?

 In fact, ask yourself these questions:

 - Does your mask actually fit?